 How often do you check the ingredient list on the products you buy?
-If you fill your cart at the store without much thought to the toxins that may be hiding in each item, chances are your home is filled with cancer-causing toothpaste, laundry detergent, household cleaners and more.
+If you fill your cart at the store without much thought to the toxins that may be hiding in each item, chances are your home is filled with cancer-causing toothpaste, laundry detergent, household cleaners, and more.
+Do you have any of these cancer-causing products right now?

-Here are seven products linked to cancer that are hiding in almost every home:
+Here are seven cancer-causing products that are hiding in almost every home:

-Many, if not most shampoos on the market are filled with chemicals, including sodium lauryl sulfate, parfum/fragrance, parabens and synthetic colors.
+Many, if not most, shampoos on the market are full of cancer-causing chemicals.
+These include sodium lauryl sulfate, parfum/fragrance, parabens, and synthetic colors.
 Studies have shown that parabens are a known carcinogen.
 One study found that 99% of breast cancer tissues that were tested had parabens in them.
-Fragrance and other toxins are associated with cancer, birth defects, nervous system disorders and allergies.
-Head & Shoulders shampoo specifically, contains fragrance, along with synthetic colors, SLS and many other chemicals.
+Fragrance and other toxins are associated with cancer, birth defects, nervous system disorders, and allergies.
+Head & Shoulders shampoo specifically contains fragrance, along with synthetic colors, SLS, and many other chemicals.
+(1)

 2. Non-Stick Cookware

-Non-stick cookware contains a synthetic coating called polytetrafluoroethlyene or Teflon.
-This plastic polymer releases toxins when heated to 450 degrees Fahrenheit or higher.
+We know Teflon is bad, right?
+When the research came out, companies moved to replace polytetrafluoroethlyene (Teflon) with perfluorinated compounds (PFC’s).
+These new compounds aren’t much better.
+These plastic polymers release toxins when heated to 450 degrees Fahrenheit or higher.
 One study found that heating Teflon cookware for just 2-5 minutes on a stovetop can cause the coating to break apart, emitting toxic particles and gases.
-Some of the chemicals in non-stick coating are considered to be potential carcinogens.
+Some of the chemicals in non-stick coating are considered potentially cancer-causing.
+(2)

 3. Plastic Bottles